mbruckner-work/monetio/docs/index.rst

 MONET was developed to evaluate the Community Multiscale Air Quality Model (CMAQ) for the NOAA National Air Quality Forecast Capability (NAQFC) modeling system.
-From MONET version 2.1.4, MONETIO was broken off from MONET to be its own dedicated repository [#monetio-split]_.
+After MONET version 2.1.4, MONETIO was broken off from MONET to be its own dedicated repository [#monetio-split]_.
 MONETIO is built to work in unison with MONET.
 For more information on MONET please refer to https://monet-arl.readthedocs.io.